This form is used to request a limit change, profile maintenance, temporary ATM capability or to close, suspend, or reinstate a PCard.

 This form includes the Federal Travel Regulation sections that describe the requirement for the use of U.S. flag air carriers when charged to federal dollars, as well as the exception criteria used to determine when the use of a non-U.S. flag air carrier is acceptable.

 Use this form when claiming mileage reimbursement for business use of personal vehicles.
 This optional form is recommended when submitting numerous trips as one reimbursement in Concur.
 Attach the mileage form with the Concur report.

 This form is an accounting of expenses university guests and students (i.e., non-employees).
 Guests and students are not subject to the travel meal/incidentals per diem policy.

 Form can be found on the Shared Services Center website.

 This form is a non-interest bearing promissory note for the total amount of the travel advance.
 It must be filled out to request an advance.
 This promissory note authorizes the University Payroll Office to deduct any portion of the advance that is not properly reconciled within 45 days after return from the trip.

 Note: Faculty and staff with access to the Concur Travel and Expense Management System must submit requests for cash advances (if the appointing unit allows) through Concur.

+Imprest Cash Fund services are administered by the Shared Services Center.
 Use this form when requesting an Imprest Cash Fund or when making changes to an existing fund.
-The form provides Procurement Services with the information necessary to approve, record, and disburse an Imprest Cash Fund.
+The form provides the Shared Services Center with the information necessary to approve, record, and disburse an Imprest Cash Fund.
 This form must be signed by the custodian and the higher administrative authority.

 This form is used to exempt the University from sales tax on purchases.
 It is used in conjunction with the IRS determination letter (documenting the University's exempt status).
 The form can be completed by adding the vendor and date.
 Please keep in mind that the form should be used in accordance with SPG 502.03, covering Michigan sales and use tax, as it relates to University business.